MEM-Zone/MEM.Zone-PSWmiToolKit/README.md

 # WmiToolKit
-## Welcome to my WmiToolKit PowerShell module repository :)
+## Welcome to my PowerShell WmiToolKit module repository :)

 This PowerShell module contains functions for creating and managing WMI Namespaces, Classes and Instances.

-## JhonnyTerminus/WmiToolKit Github repository
+## JhonnyTerminus/PSWmiToolKit Github repository

-You've found the GitHub repository that houses the source for the WmiToolKit content published to [https://sccm-zone.com](https://sccm-zone.com/).
+You've found the GitHub repository that houses the source for the PSWmiToolKit content published to [https://sccm-zone.com](https://sccm-zone.com/).